Troels Brun Folmann

-Troels Brun Folmann (born 10 January 1974, in Copenhagen) is a Danish composer who specializes in orchestral music, featured in TV shows, trailers, and video games.
-His work includes the soundtrack for some of the Tomb Raider series, trailers for films such as Spider-Man 3, X-Men: The Last Stand, The Illusionist and 10,000 BC, and the fourth season of TV series America's Got Talent.
+Troels Brun Folmann (born 10 January 1974) is a Danish composer who specializes in orchestral music, featured in TV shows, trailers, and video games.
+His work includes the soundtrack for some media of the Tomb Raider series, trailers for films such as Spider-Man 3, X-Men: The Last Stand, The Illusionist and 10,000 BC, and the fourth season of TV series America's Got Talent.
 He worked on the Tomb Raider series with Crystal Dynamics for Tomb Raider: Legend, Tomb Raider: Anniversary and Tomb Raider: Underworld, and the spin-off Lara Croft and the Guardian of Light.

 Music sampling and production

 Troels co-owned a music sampling company called Tonehammer, a developer of premium virtual instruments for composers and producers.

 As of August 2011, Tonehammer was split into two separate companies with Troels leading a new music-sampling company, along with partner Tawnia Knox, called 8Dio Productions.
 The virtual instruments of 8Dio range from epic choirs and epic percussion ensembles to solo vocals and next-generation hybrid scoring tools, with over 250 products serving every genre worldwide.

 In May 2018, Troels Folmann launched the Sequential Prophet X with Dave Smith (founder of the original Sequential Circuits synthesizer company).
 The Prophet X is an analog hybrid sample synthesizer with over 150 GB of sample content.
 The Prophet X earned the prestigious TEC Award, which was the second TEC Award Troels Folmann has received.

 In October 2021 Troels Folmann launched Soundpaint, which is an advanced music instrument technology.
 Soundpaint renders all instruments with infinite dynamic velocities in real time.